 During the earlier years, the Company had advanced Rs.
 0 (Rupees One lakh) to Calcom as application money towards share warrants.
 In terms of the agreement dated January 16, 2012 between the Company and BG, the share warrants, in case of non-fulfilment of project conditions by BG, would be converted into such number of equity shares that post conversion, the share holding of the Company in Calcom becomes 99%.
 Company vide letter dated May 15, 2015 gave notice to BG for non-fulfilment of project conditions (also, refer note 37B).

-Notes to standalone financial statements as at and for the year ended March 31, 2023
+Notes to standalone financial statements as at and for the year ended March 31, 2023 All amounts stated are in Rs.
+Crore except wherever stated otherwise

 7. Other non-current assets (Unsecured and considered good, unless otherwise stated)